Zeynep Kınacı: Recognition

 Her death had a deep impact on the women's role in the PKK.
 By the PKK, she was exemplified as the new Ishtar and the female equivalent of a modern Kawa, who personified in Mazlum Dogan, committed suicide on Newroz 1982 in prison in Diyarbakir.
 Today her nom de guerre Zîlan, but also Mazlum are popular names in the provinces of Diyarbakir and Mardin.
-In her memory, Gurbetelli Ersöz, the former Editor in Chief of Özgür Gündem adopted as nom the guerre Zeynep after she joined the PKK.
+In her memory, Gurbetelli Ersöz, the former Editor in Chief of Özgür Gündem adopted as nom de guerre Zeynep after she joined the PKK.
 In Germany an annual Zilan festival is organized in her memory.
+She was an inspiration of Mahal Baloch, a Baloch female suicide bomber who also adopted the alias Zilan.

 Personal life

 Kinaci was married and her husband was in Turkish captivity when she committed suicide.